iRNA-COSI/APAeval/benchmarking_workflows/README.md

 APAeval consists of a number of ***benchmarking events*** to evaluate the performance of different tasks that the methods of interest (=***participants***) might be able to perform: **poly(A) site identification, absolute quantification, relative quantification and assessment of their differential usage**.
 A method can participate in one or several events, depending on its functions.

 Within a benchmarking event, one or more ***challenges*** will be performed.
 A **challenge is primarily defined by the ground truth dataset used for performance assessment**.
-A challenge is evaluated within a ***summary workflow***, which can be run with either docker or singularity, locally or on an HPC infrastructure (currently a profile for Slurm is included).
-The summary workflow will **compute all metrics relevant for the benchmarking event**.
+A challenge is evaluated within a ***benchmarking workflow***, which can be run with either docker or singularity, locally or on an HPC infrastructure (currently a profile for Slurm is included).
+The benchmarking workflow will **compute all metrics relevant for the benchmarking event**.
 A list of challenge IDs and input files (= output files of one participant for all specified challenges) is passed to the workflow.

-In order to compare the performance of participants within a challenge/event, the respective summary workflow will be run on output files from all eligible participant [method workflows][apaeval-mwfs].
+In order to compare the performance of participants within a challenge/event, the respective benchmarking workflow will be run on output files from all eligible participant [method workflows][apaeval-mwfs].
 The calculated metrics will be written to `.json` files that can be either submitted to OEB for database storage and online vizualisation, or transformed into a table format that can be used for creating custom plots with the help of scripts from the [APAeval utils directory][apaeval-utils].

-## Summary workflow general description
+## Benchmarking workflow general description
 In a first step the provided input files are **validated**.
 Subsequently, all specified **metrics** are computed, using the matched ground truth files, if applicable.
 Finally, the **results are gathered** in OEB specific `.json` files per participant.
 Based on the created .json files, results can be vizualized on OEB per challenge, such that performance of participants can be compared for each metric.

-In order to eventually be compatible with the OEB infrastructure, summary workflows are written in Nextflow and are structured in a predefined manner that will be described in the following sections.
+In order to eventually be compatible with the OEB infrastructure, benchmarking workflows are written in Nextflow and are structured in a predefined manner that will be described in the following sections.

 > DON'T FREAK OUT IF YOU'RE UNFAMILIAR WITH `NEXTFLOW`!
 MOST CHANGES YOU'LL MAKE ARE IN `PYTHON`! 😉

-### Directory structure for summary workflow code
+### Directory structure for benchmarking workflow code
 ```bash
 summmary_workflows/
     |- JSON_templates/